DRSolve: Dixon Resultant & Polynomial System Solver

 ./drsolve "x+y+z, x*y+y*z+z*x, x*y*z+1" "x,y" 257

-Output: the resultant polynomial in z, written to a solution .dat file.
+Output: the resultant polynomial in z, written to a solution .dr file.
 This is also the mode used for very large prime fields beyond the nmod limit.

 Polynomial System Solver